mdjahidulhoque/mdjahidulhoque.github.io/content/_index.md

       title: '🤝 Research & Collaboration'
       subtitle: ''
       text: |-
-        My research focuses on understanding climate change impacts on ecosystems and land-use systems, particularly in regions that are highly vulnerable to climate extremes.
-        Having directly observed and experienced climate-related challenges, I am motivated to contribute to research that connects real-world impacts with quantitative and modelling-based approaches.

-        I work across climate and ecosystem modelling, biosphere-atmosphere interactions, remote sensing, and data-driven environmental analysis.
+        My work lies at the intersection of climate change, ecosystem processes, land-use systems, agriculture, water resources, and environmental data science.
+        I currently contribute to the FABLE Consortium at the UN Sustainable Development Solutions Network, where I support the development of environmental datasets and analytical workflows for integrated food, land, water, and climate systems.

+        My research background is centred on terrestrial biosphere modelling, biosphere–atmosphere interactions, and photosynthesis modelling.
+At the Laboratory for Climate and Environmental Sciences (LSCE), I worked with the ORCHIDEE terrestrial biosphere model and investigated how chlorophyll fluorescence and eddy-covariance observations can improve photosynthesis and gross primary productivity estimation.

+        I am particularly interested in research that combines process-based ecosystem models, Earth observation, geospatial analysis, and reproducible data science.
-        I actively welcome collaborative research opportunities and interdisciplinary projects where my background and skills can contribute meaningfully to ongoing or emerging research on climate impacts, ecosystem resilience, and adaptation.
+        I welcome collaborations and interdisciplinary projects related to terrestrial ecosystem modelling, climate impacts, land-use and food systems, water resources, remote sensing, and environmental sustainability.

     design:
       columns: '1'
 ---